 Most Iroquois people speak English today, but some people, especially elders, still speak the native language of their own tribe.
 Here is a comparative chart of Iroquois words, a website where you can hear Iroquois words being spoken, and a Mohawk picture glossary.

-What were men and women's roles in the Iroquois tribe?
 Iroquois men were in charge of hunting, trading, and war.
 Iroquois women were in charge of farming, property, and family.
 These different roles were reflected in Iroquois government.
 Iroquois clans were ruled by women, who made all the land and resource decisions for each clan.
 But the chiefs, who made military decisions and trade agreements, were always men.
 Only men represented the Iroquois Confederacy at the Great Council, but only women voted to determine who the representatives of each tribe would be.
 Both genders took part in Iroquois storytelling, artwork and music, and traditional medicine.
-What were Iroquois homes like in the past?

 |